tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Lakshay-Batra/index.md

 ### introduction

 I am a person who looks around every perspective of a work and its result before doing it.
-I am passionate about my work and highly organised.
+I am passionate about my work and highly organized.
 I always keep the end goal in my mind and work always in favour of it.
 I search for new and effective ways which can lead me to my goal.
-I am career a oriented and hardworking guy.
+I am career oriented and hardworking guy.

 ## why are you taking this challenge?